odoo/documentation/point_of_sale/payment/ingenico.rst

 documentation <https://www.odoo.com/documentation/user/12.0/iot.html>`__.

 Once the IoT Box is up and running, you’ll need to link your payment terminal to your PoS.
-Open the Point of Sale app and go to *Configuration
+Open the *Point of Sale* app and go to :menuselection:`Configuration --> Point of Sale`.
-> Point of Sale*.
 Select a PoS, tick the IoT Box Device option and select your payment terminal.

 .. image:: media/payment_terminal_01.png
    :align: center